 - Project Equality believes in equality and justice in the workplace.
-We unite the corporate, nonprofit, education and religious communities into a force for equality, justice and fairness in the workplace.
+The organization unites the corporate, nonprofit, education and religious communities into a force for equality, justice and fairness in the workplace.
 Through facilitated discussions community leaders identify and establish best practices that enhance workplace fairness.

-- PBS' mission is to create content that educates, informs and inspires.
+- The Public Broadcasting System's (PBS) mission is to create content that educates, informs and inspires.
 To do this, PBS offers programming that expands the minds of children, documentaries that open up new worlds, non-commercialized news programs that keep citizens informed on world events and cultures and programs that expose America to the worlds of music, theater, dance and art.
-We work collaboratively to spotlight the best resources in our region that empower fairness in the workplace.
+It works collaboratively to spotlight the best resources in its region that empower fairness in the workplace.

 - In 1892, John Muir and a number of his supporters founded the Sierra Club to, in Muir's words, "do something for wildness and make the mountains glad."
 Muir served as the Club's president until his death in 1914.
 Today, the Sierra Club has over 1.3 million members and supporters and is the oldest, largest, and most influential grassroots environmental organization in the United States.

 - Reviews complaint of misconduct by peace officers and custodial officers employed by the Sherriff's Department or the Probation Department of San Diego County.
-Board investigates death, which occur while person is in custody, or in contact with officers.
+The Board investigates deaths that occur while a person is in custody or in contact with officers.
 Jurisdiction over misconduct issues such as excessive use of force.
 Sexual or other types of harassment, discrimination or illegal search and seizure.
 Anyone may file a complaint.

-- The Board reviews and evaluates serious complaints brought by the public against officers of the Police Department of the City of San Diego, reviews all officer involved shootings and in-custody deaths, and also reviews and evaluates the administration of discipline arising from sustained.
+- The Community Review Board on Police Practices reviews and evaluates serious complaints brought by the public against officers of the Police Department of the City of San Diego, reviews all officer-involved shootings and in-custody deaths, and also reviews and evaluates the administration of discipline arising from sustained complaints.

-- The League of Women Voters is a citizens' organization that has fought since 1920 to improve our government and engage all citizens in the decisions that impact their lives.
-We operate at national, state and local levels through more than 800 state and local Leagues, in all 50 states as well in DC, the Virgin Islands and Hong Kong.
+- The League of Women Voters is a citizens' organization that has fought since 1920 to improve government and engage all citizens in the decisions that impact their lives.
+The organization operates at national, state and local levels through more than 800 state and local Leagues, in all 50 states as well in the District of Columbia, the Virgin Islands and Hong Kong.

 - Legal Momentum is the nation's oldest legal defense and education fund dedicated to advancing the rights of all women and girls.
 For more than 40 years, Legal Momentum has made historic contributions through litigation and public policy advocacy to advance economic and personal security for women.

-- Since its founding in 1966, NOW's goal has been to take action to bring about equality for all women.
-NOW works to eliminate discrimination and harassment in the workplace, schools, the justice system, and all other sectors of society; secure abortion, birth control and reproductive rights for all women; end all forms of violence against women; eradicate racism, sexism and homophobia; and promote equality and justice in our society.
+- Since its founding in 1966, the National Organization for Women's (NOW) goal has been to take action to bring about equality for all women.
+NOW works to eliminate discrimination and harassment in the workplace, schools, the justice system, and all other sectors of society; secure abortion, birth control and reproductive rights for all women; end all forms of violence against women; eradicate racism, sexism and homophobia; and promote equality and justice in society.

-- We promote fairness in the workplace, reproductive health and rights, access to quality, affordable health care, and policies that help women and men meet the dual demands of work and family. .
+- The Nationa Partnership for Women & Families promotes fairness in the workplace, reproductive health and rights, access to quality, affordable health care, and policies that help women and men meet the dual demands of work and family.
 Founded in 1971 as the Women's Legal Defense Fund, the National Partnership for Women & Families is a nonprofit, nonpartisan 501(c)3 organization located in Washington, D.C.

-- Through field research missions, we identify critical problems affecting displaced women, children and youth.
-We document best practices, propose solutions, and develop tools to improve the way humanitarian aid is delivered.
+- Through field research missions, The Women's Refugee Commission identifies critical problems affecting displaced women, children and youth.
+The organization documents best practices, proposes solutions, and develops tools to improve the way humanitarian aid is delivered.